Visit my Projects page for more pictures, less words.

-Introduced to watercolor at the age of five, I've been privately commissioned for most of my work over the past thirty-five years, have been featured in solo and group shows in Los Angeles, Sarasota, FL, Charleston and Edisto Island, SC, Petersburg and Culpeper, VA, Nashville, TN, Asheville and Raleigh, NC.
+Introduced to watercolor at the age of five, Most of my watercolor work has been privately commissioned over the past forty years and has been featured in solo and group shows in Los Angeles, Sarasota, FL, Charleston and Edisto Island, SC, Petersburg and Culpeper, VA, Nashville, TN, Asheville and Raleigh, NC.
 My paintings are in private collections throughout the US and Europe.

 Between 1993 and 2005, I recorded five critically acclaimed albums of songs and toured extensively throughout the US and Europe.
 My best known songs include The Roswell Incident and The 3 Dreams of J. Robert Oppenheimer.
 During these years, I created performance programs on song for adults and children through state and local library systems throughout New England, Illinois, Florida, South Carolina, and Virginia including Out Under the Sky on the origins and history of the Christmas carol.